WesleyJ4/Metaverse-transaction-fraud-detection-DS-project/README.md

 # Metaverse-transaction-fraud-detection-DS-project
-ML classification project on Metaverse transactions
+Machine learning multiclass classification project detecting frauduluent transactions based on the risk of the transaction.